 Think about the Pareto Principle, also known as the 80/20 rule.
 According to this rule, 80% of your company’s revenue will come from only 20% of your current customers.
 Meaning 20% of the effort can reap 80% of the results; even if you have 1,000 customers, just 200 of those customers will be pulling most of the weight.
 So if you can help keep that small group of customers happy and coming back for more, you can bring in a lot of money.

 Not sure how to do that?
 We’ve got you covered.

-Here’s our guide to understanding and cultivating brand loyalty—backed by strategies and examples from some of the most successful brands.
+Here’s our guide to understanding and cultivating customer and brand loyalty—backed by strategies and examples from some of the most successful brands.

 Even if they go to the store and your brand isn’t available, they’ll go home and order it online instead of buying an alternative.
 This loyalty involves an emotional attachment and overall positive affinity that you can earn by developing a great relationship with your customers.